adjust/ios_sdk/README.md

 ---

-If you added the adjust SDK as a static/dynamic framework or via Carthage, you should use the following import statement:
+If you added the Adjust SDK as a static/dynamic framework or via Carthage, you should use the following import statement:

 ```objc
 #import <AdjustSdk/Adjust.h>